Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 ## Open Clarification

-- Is partyID ok for the subscribers to be returned? (need to call service to map to orgnr/ssn)
+- Is partyID ok for the consumer to be returned? (need to call service to map to orgnr/ssn)
 - Would it be ok to cap the response from feed for the latest second or two to reduce the change for loosing events because of timing an paralell events.